Sustainability At FIT

 Meeting the Mayor's Challenge

-We not only save energy; we have earned back over $1.25 million—so far—from the City of New York for outstanding performance in reducing power use!
-And we’re a test case for other buildings in New York and around the world in reducing greenhouse gases.
+We not only save energy, we have earned back over $1.25 million—so far—from the City of New York for outstanding performance in reducing power use!
+And we’re a test case for other institutions in New York and around the world.

 40%